top of page

 Variations of the Koru Geese Block

 The final image, to the right, shows a number of different ways the blocks can be sewn to achieve different effects.
 Depending on your fabric and colour choices, this is a versatile pattern, suitable for any age or gender.
-I've shown the quilt with corner stones and sashing.
+I've shown the quilt with cornerstones and sashing.
 There are countless options with colour and fabric texture too.

 I hope this blog post was helpful and inspires your creativity with how you can use the Koru Geese Block.
 If you have any questions, please get in touch.
 I'm always happy to help and love to hear from my Quilty friends.